 The EU GDPR gives people certain rights about how their Data is collected, stored and used.

-You have several rights in relation to your personal information, these include the right to:
+You have several rights in relation to your personal information, and these include the right to:

 - Be informed, via this notice or by contacting us with any queries using the details below, about how we use your personal information;